 An apprenticeship is a job that allows you to earn money while gaining skills and experience through both academic instruction and on-the-job learning.
 As an apprentice, you start working on day one and receive pay increases as you learn new skills and take on more responsibilities.

-Delta College provides the hands-on training that is one of three core components of all apprenticeships, along with on-the-job learning and Mentorship.
+Delta College provides the theory-based training that is one of three core components of all apprenticeships, along with on-the-job learning and Mentorship.
 Utilizing the wide variety of courses that are available at Delta College, we help our regional employers design programs that train apprentices for their future career.

 Because our employers use the same courses that are available to you here at Delta, you can make yourself a more competitive candidate for employment by having the training our employers are looking for.
 Remember, apprenticeships are employer-driven.
-Delta College does not ‘place’ you in an apprenticeship, your employer does.
+Delta College does not place you in an apprenticeship, your employer does.

 How to find an apprenticeship